wentianliao/News-Detector/README.md

 （https://github.com/wentianliao/News-Detector/tree/master/Results/Word_frequency_in_fake_data.csv）

 #### In progress:
-* More data pre-processsing needed to elminate exclamation marks.
+* More data pre-processsing needed to elminate  punctuation.

 * See if there is any words which are both popular in Fake news and True news.